 Cenotaph for the Living -‘The French Collection #2’

-Tristan disappears on his 20th birthday.
+In Cenotaph for the Living, Tristan disappears on his 20th birthday.
 His family receive a ransom note demanding one million euros.
 The trouble is, they can’t report it to the police because it’s the police who sent the ransom note.
 Matters go from bad to worse until an old friend of Ken’s arrives on the scene.
 He’s been brought in to track down the corruption in the police and gendarme services.
 But it’s two against dozens.
 How is that going to pan out?
 Meanwhile Camille Laurent finds herself talking to a ghost who doesn’t know who he is.

 CENOTAPH FOR THE LIVING